 The 74-year-old retired college professor taught electrical & computer engineering at the University of Rochester in Rochester, NY.

-As of December 2010, Thomas Hsiang, along with John Lee, is one of only two players to complete a "grand slam" of USA championships by winning the US Open, the North American section of the Ing Cup and the North American section of the Fujitsu Cup.
+As of December 2010, Thomas Hsiang, along with John Lee, are the only two players to complete a "grand slam" of USA championships by winning the US Open, the North American section of the Ing Cup and the North American section of the Fujitsu Cup.
 He's won the North American Ing Invitational twice, the US Open three times, and the North American Fujitsu once.
 Thomas represented the USA in the 1998 WAGC, placing 8th; the 2005 WAGC, placing 7th; and again at the 2010 WAGC, placing 12th.
 Played in the 2006 North American Masters Tournament and placed second.
 He represented USA in the 2008 KPMC and placed 6th.

 In 1991, Thomas Hsiang worked with the late Mr. Ing Changki to bring the first North American Ing Cup to the US Go Congress.
 This support later evolved into the annual Ing grant to the AGA.
-More recently, he worked with the Nihon Kiin to establish the Iwamoto North American Foundation (INAF) that is devoted to promoting Go in North America.
+More recently, he worked with the Nihon Kiin to establish in 2015 the Iwamoto North American Foundation (INAF) that is devoted to promoting Go in North America.